 X. Do not feel envious of the happiness of those who live in a fool’s paradise, for only a fool will think that it is happiness

-How could you apply Russell’s “Ten Commandments” in your personal life.
+How could you apply Russell’s “Ten Commandments” in your personal or professional life?
 Do you find them helpful to your individual pursuit of truth?
-Feel free to leave your thoughts in the comments section.
+Feel free to leave your thoughts or criticisms about Russell’s “Ten Commandments of Liberal Inquiry” in the comments section.